AhmetFarukTUNC/Python-Lessons/Tuples/readMe.md

-# What Is The Tpple?
+# What Is The Tuple?

 ## A tuple in Python is a data structure that is used to store an ordered sequence of elements.
 Tuples are similar to lists, but with one key difference: tuples are immutable.
 Once a tuple is created, its elements cannot be modified or changed.
 Tuples are defined using parentheses () and elements are separated by commas.